Spiritual Care Services

 We have a chaplain or chaplain volunteer available at all times to serve the needs of patients and their families.
 A chaplain is trained to provide spiritual support to all individuals, regardless of their personal faith or belief system.
 Our director of Spiritual Care Services, Gregory McClain, holds a Doctor of Ministry, has eight units in clinical pastoral education (CPE), and is board certified through the Association of Professional Chaplains.
 All volunteer chaplains are pastors or local clergyperson who volunteer their time at Johnston Health and receive special training from spiritual care services.
 All volunteers are ordained (or its equivalency) or have at least one unit of CPE.

 - In need of counseling, comfort or non-judgmental listening

 - Feeling sad or depressed and in need of hope

 - Desiring religious or spiritual practices from their faith or belief system

 - Need connection to clergy from their faith background

 - In crisis or in need of crisis intervention

 - Desiring consultation on advance directives, end-of-life decisions, or ethical issues

-The Interfaith Chapel on the first floor of Johnston Health is available for prayer and meditation at all times to persons of all faiths.
+The Interfaith Chapels are located on the first floor in Smithfield and the ground floor in Clayton.
+They are available for prayer and meditation at all times to persons of all faiths.
 Sacred texts from various faith traditions are provided for use in the chapel.

 Spiritual Care Library